lsalik2/lsalik.dev/src/content/blog/curl-overhaul.md

 ```
 ┌── ~/blog ─────────────────────────────────────────────────────────────────┐
 │ Hello, World!
 2026-04-09 │
 │ First post on lsalik.dev for testing purposes.                            │
 │ [meta, webdev]                                                            │
 │ curl -L lsalik.dev/blog/hello-world                                       │
-└────────────────────────────────────────────────────────────────────────────┘
+└───────────────────────────────────────────────────────────────────────────┘
 ```

 The `box()` function takes a list of pre-styled lines and wraps them.
-Widths are measured after stripping ANSI — colored text doesn't throw off padding.
+Widths are measured after stripping ANSI so colored text doesn't throw off padding.
 Long lines get word-wrapped with `wrap()`, which is ANSI-aware too so escape sequences don't straddle line breaks.
 There's also `twoCol()` for flush-left/flush-right pairs (post titles with dates, job titles with date ranges) and `sectionHeader()` for the `bold + hr` section dividers.

 The page width is fixed at 80 columns, which is the terminal-compatibility sweet spot.
 Boxes nest by adjusting the `width` option down.